LoyolaChicagoBooks/introcs-csharp/_sources/interfaces/csproj-revisited.txt

 Talking about adding commands - these classes could be the basis of a game project for a small group.
 Have any ideas?
 See :ref:`group-project`.
+Note that there is a data file in the project directory.
+Make sure your project,
+like this stub, sets the Output Path to the project folder.

 There are further examples of defining and using Interfaces in the starting code for the exercises at the end of the next section.